 Note: The verification script does not drop any partitions; it just ensures that partitions are eligible to be dropped.

-9.4.2 Component Tables
+9.4.3 Component Tables

-This section lists the component tables, the groups to which they belong, and their partition key.
+This section describes partitioning constraints and lists the component tables, the groups to which they belong, and their partition key.